mkdocstrings/griffe/docs/guide/users/checking.md

     ...
 ```

-NOTE: Unless inherited members are lost in the process,
-removing a class base is not really an API breakage,
-depending on our definition of API,
-since this won't raise immediate errors like `TypeError`.
+NOTE: Unless inherited members are lost in the process, removing a class base is not really an API breakage, depending on our definition of API, since this won't raise immediate errors like `TypeError`.
 The class is here, its members as well: the contract is fulfilled.
-But developers sometimes rely on the actual bases of a class,
-so changing them will lead to incorrect behavior, potentially making it
-difficult to detect, understand and fix the issue.
+But developers sometimes rely on the actual bases of a class, so changing them will lead to incorrect behavior, potentially making it difficult to detect, understand and fix the issue.
 That is why it is important to warn developers about such changes.

 ## Output style

 By default, Griffe will print each detected breakage on a single line, on `stderr`:

 ```console exec="1" source="console" result="ansi" returncode="1"
 $ export FORCE_COLOR=1  # markdown-exec: hide
 $ griffe check griffe -ssrc -b0.46.0 -a0.45.0
 ```

-Depending on the detected breakages, the lines might be hard to read (being too compact),
-so `griffe check` also accepts a `--verbose` or `-v` option to add some space to the output:
+Depending on the detected breakages, the lines might be hard to read (being too compact), so `griffe check` also accepts a `--verbose` or `-v` option to add some space to the output:

 ```console exec="1" source="console" result="ansi" returncode="1"
 $ export FORCE_COLOR=1  # markdown-exec: hide
 $ griffe check griffe -ssrc -b0.46.0 -a0.45.0 --verbose
 ```

+## Next steps

+If you are using a third-party library to mark objects as public, or if you follow conventions different than the one Griffe understands, you might get false-positives, or breaking changes could go undetected.
+In that case, you might be interested in [extending](extending.md) how Griffe loads API data to support these third-party libraries or other conventions.